WUWS

-WUWS is a public radio station in Ashland, Wisconsin, licensed to the Board of Regents of the University of Wisconsin System.
-The station is part of Wisconsin Public Radio (WPR), and airs WPR's "Ideas Network", consisting of news and talk programming.
+WUWS (90.9 FM) is a public radio station in Ashland, Wisconsin, licensed to the Board of Regents of the University of Wisconsin System.
+The station is part of Wisconsin Public Radio (WPR), and airs WPR's Music Network.
 WUWS also broadcasts regional news and programming from studios in the Holden Fine Arts Center at the University of Wisconsin-Superior.
 The WUWS transmitter is in the Ashland industrial park on the city's east side.